JeovaniMartinez/Android-Utils/docs/configuration/getting-started.md

 }
 ```

-Add the following configuration in Gradle file at app level.
+Add the following line in Gradle file at app level.
 Replace _VERSION_ to the [latest release version.](https://github.com/JeovaniMartinez/Android-Utils/releases)
 ```gradle {3}
 dependencies {
     ...